VictorYYW/syrup_artifacts/README.md

 ## Run SyRup on Individual Tasks

+Our tool takes a synthesis mode (`syrup`, `height`, or `naive`, where the last two modes correspond to our synthesis algorithm's variants used in Sec 7.4 Ablation Study), a programming task name, and a set of input-output examples.
+Then it will return a solution, followed by a line that prints out the synthesis time and the correctness of the solution.

-As described in the paper, necessary definitions of algebraic data types and background functions's Z3 encoding are built in the implementation of `SyRup`.
-As a result, we currently only support synthesis for known tasks (given in `syrup/lib/references.ml`, one may supply additional task as well).
+Note that the supported programming tasks are limited to those specified in `syrup/lib/references.ml` (one may supply additional task as well).
+This is because necessary definitions of algebraic data types and background functions's Z3 encoding are built in our implementation, as described in the paper.

 ```
 syrup/syrup syrup bool_band "(T (), T ()) -> T (); (T (), F ()) -> F (); (F (), T ()) -> F ();"